 Cash and cash equivalents: Cash and cash equivalents consist of available cash, money market securities, and other investments with a maturity of 90 days or less at acquisition.
-Cash and cash equivalents include funds collected from the Company's PEO clients for the payment of worksite employee payrolls and associated payroll taxes.
-Funds of \$89.7 million and \$150.5 million collected from PEO clients are included in cash and cash equivalents on the Company's Consolidated Balance Sheets as of May 31, 2022 and 2021, respectively.
+Cash and cash equivalents include funds collected from the Company's PEO clients for the payment of worksite employee payrolls and associated payroll taxes. \$291.3 million and \$89.7 million collected from PEO clients are included in cash and cash equivalents on the Company's Consolidated Balance Sheets as of May 31, 2023 and 2022, respectively.

-Restricted cash and restricted cash equivalents: Restricted cash and restricted cash equivalents are recorded at fair value, and consist of cash and cash equivalents, primarily money market securities, included in funds held for clients and cash that is restricted in use for payment of workers' compensation claims.
+Restricted cash and restricted cash equivalents: Restricted cash and restricted cash equivalents are recorded at fair value, and consist of cash and cash equivalents, primarily money market securities, included in funds held for clients and cash that is restricted in use to secure commitments for certain workers' compensation insurance policies.

-Accounts receivable, net of allowance for credit losses: Accounts receivable balances are shown on the Consolidated Balance Sheets net of the allowance for credit losses of \$18.2 million and \$16.0 million as of May 31, 2022 and 2021, respectively.
+Accounts receivable, net of allowance for credit losses: Accounts receivable balances are shown on the Consolidated Balance Sheets net of the allowance for credit losses of \$20.5 million and \$18.2 million as of May 31, 2023 and 2022, respectively.
 These balances include trade receivables for services provided to clients and purchased receivables related to payroll funding arrangements with clients in the temporary staffing industry.
-Trade receivables were \$123.2 million and \$98.4 million as of May 31, 2022 and 2021, respectively.
-Purchased receivables were \$618.8 million and \$495.9 million as of May 31, 2022 and 2021, respectively.
+Trade receivables were \$287.0 million and \$123.2 million as of May 31, 2023 and 2022, respectively.
+Purchased receivables were \$606.8 million and \$618.8 million as of May 31, 2023 and 2022, respectively.

-The Company is exposed to credit losses through the sale of services, payment of client obligations, and collection of purchased receivables.
-To mitigate this credit risk, the Company has multiple programs in place to assess and continuously monitor each client's ability to pay for these products and services.
+The Company is exposed to credit losses through the sale of its solutions and support, payment of client obligations, and collection of purchased receivables.
+To mitigate this credit risk, the Company has multiple programs in place to assess and continuously monitor each client's ability to pay for these solutions and support.
 Credit monitoring programs include, but are not limited to, new client credit reviews, establishing appropriate credit limits, monitoring of credit distressed clients, and early electronic wire and collection procedures.
 The Company also considers contract terms and conditions, client business type or strategy and may require collateralized asset support or prepayment to mitigate credit risk.

 Accounts receivable are written off and charged against the allowance for credit losses when the Company has exhausted all collection efforts without success.
 The Company estimates its allowance for credit losses based on historical loss activity adjusted for current economic conditions and reasonable and supportable forecast factors, when applicable.
-The provision for the allowance for credit losses and accounts written off were not material for the fiscal years ended May 31, 2022, 2021 and 2020, respectively.
-No single client had a material impact on total accounts receivable as ofMay 31, 2022 or 2021.
-No single client had a material impact on service revenue or results of operations for the fiscal years ended May 31, 2022, 2021 and 2020.
+The provision for the allowance for credit losses and accounts written off were not material for the fiscal years ended May 31, 2023, 2022 and 2021, respectively.
+No single client had a material impact on total accounts receivable as of May 31, 2023 or 2022.
+No single client had a material impact on service revenue or results of operations for the fiscal years ended May 31, 2023, 2022 and 2021.

-PEO unbilled receivables, net of advance collections: The Company recognizes a liability for worksite employee gross wages and related payroll tax liabilities at the end of the period in which the worksite employee performs work, and where it assumes, under applicable state regulations, the obligation for the payment of payroll and payroll tax liabilities.
+PEO unbilled receivables, net of advance collections: The Company recognizes a liability for worksite employee gross wages and related payroll tax liabilities at the end of the period in which the worksite employee performs work, and where it assumes, under applicable federal and state regulations, the obligation for the payment of payroll and payroll tax liabilities.
 The estimated payroll and payroll tax liabilities are recorded in accrued worksite employee compensation and related items on the Company's Consolidated Balance Sheets.
 The associated unbilled receivables, including estimated revenues, offset by advance collections from clients, are recorded as PEO unbilled receivables, net of advance collections on the Company's Consolidated Balance Sheets.
-As of May 31, 2022 and 2021, advance collections included in PEO unbilled receivables, net of advance collections were \$2.6 million and \$2.5 million, respectively.
+As of May 31, 2023 and 2022, advance collections were \$12.5 million and \$2.6 million, respectively.